Occupation Report ยท Property & Real Estate

 Your personalised plan

-Facilities Coordinators score 64/100 on average — but your score depends on seniority, location, and skills.
+Facilities Coordinators score 64/100 on average — but your number depends on seniority, sector, and whether Preventive Maintenance Scheduling is most of your week or a corner of it.

-Take the free assessment, then get your Facilities Coordinator Career Pivot Blueprint — a 15-page roadmap with skill gaps, 90-day action plan, salary data, and named employers.
+Take the free assessment, then get your Facilities Coordinator Career Pivot Blueprint — 15 pages built from your answers and benchmarked against Property & Real Estate, not a template.

 Not a Facilities Coordinator?
 Check your own score.